yubin-park/cs534/README.md

 You are encouraged to work in groups of 2-3 people for the project.
 Teams are required to hand in a project proposal, a final report, and presentation slides of their work.

-The project contributes to 40% of your final grade.
+Note that the final project contributes to 40% of your final grade.
-By default, all team members will receive the same score for their project.
+The final report should include a section that details each member's contribution to the project.

 _Grading for the Final Project:_
 - Proposal (due TBD): 15%
-- Madness (due TBD): 10%
+- Elevator Pitch (due TBD): 10%
+  - Elevator pitch needs to address 1) why the problem is important or interesting, 2) what are existing solutions, and 3) how you plan to solve the problem differently
+  - Teams are required to present this in **2 minutes** - that's why it's called elevator pitch.
 - Presentation (due TBD): 25%
 - Report (due TBD): 50%

 ## Policy